Antispam protection

 tests

-You can configure SpamAssassin behavior to some extent in a file
+You can configure the behaviour of SpamAssassin to some extent in the file

 ~/.spamassassin/user_prefs

 .
-Configuration options are described in the documentation
+The configuration options are described in the documentation, see

 By default, any mail with a score equal to or greater than 7 is marked as spam.
-To change this boundary, insert a line (instead ofX
+If you want to change this threshold, insert the following line in the configuration file (instead ofX

-required_hits XIncreasing the border score is relatively safe; the number of spam not recognized will likely increase.
-Lowering the border is not recommended.
+required_hits XIncreasing the threshold score is relatively safe; it will likely increase the number of spam messages that will not be recognized.
+Lowering the threshold is not recommended.

 dSpam

-The statistical Bayesian filter dSpam also recognizes text substrings (so-called phenomena) in e-mails, to which it assigns a certain score and, based on the overall score, determines whether or not the mail being examined is spam.
-However, a set of events and their scores change without any administrator or user intervention in the configuration.
-The filter defines / modifies the phenomena and scores in the learning phase by examining emails for which the administrator or user assigns spam or spam .
-The sources of learning spam are:
+The statistical Bayesian filter dSpam also recognizes text substrings (called phenomena) in emails, assigns a score to them, and determines whether or not the email under examination is spam based on a consideration of the overall score.
+However, the set of phenomena and their scores change without administrator or user intervention in the configuration.
+The filter defines/adjusts the phenomena and scores in the learning phase by examining the mails that the administrator or user determines to be spam or non-spam.
+The source of learning spam are:

-- Initial set of training emails collected by the administrator
+- an initial set of training emails collected by the administrator

-- emails that arrive at a certain honeypot email address in the FI domain that does not belong to any user, and
+- emails arriving at a certain email address (called a honeypot) in the FI domain that does not belong to any user; and

 notspamJLmWxuWh7@fibmyXqu9Uv.munitjAzgeysL.cz

-Every mail that is processed by dSpam is enriched with headers that specify the verdict of dSpam evaluation and also the reasons for this verdict:
+Each mail that is processed by dSpam is enriched with headers that indicate the verdict of dSpam's evaluation as well as the rationale for that verdict:

-- did not comply with the whitelist or blacklist, and SpamAssassin labeled it as spam
+- did not pass the whitelist or the blacklist and was marked as non-spam by SpamAssassin.

-- this verdict was determined by finding the text patterns that are listed in the header
+- this verdict was determined based on finding the text patterns listed in the

 X-DSPAM-Factors

-For those patterns with a number greater than 0.5 in the header, mail puts more on the spam side; other patterns on the side I do not spam.
-The further away from 0.5 the number is, the more informative the pattern bears.
+Those patterns with a number greater than 0.5 in the header put the mail more on the spam side; other patterns on the non-spam side.
+The further away from 0.5 the number is, the more predictive value the pattern carries.

-Before entering the university network, each incoming mail is scanned on the server
+Each incoming mail is scanned by an antivirus program on the

 relay.muni.cz

-antivirus program and goes through a comprehensive antispam routine (especially so-called greylisting).
-If the result of the tests is negative, the mail is forwarded to the university network, including the following headers:
+server and subjected to a thorough antispam routine (in particular, greylisting) before being allowed into the university network.
+If the result of the tests is negative, the mail is forwarded on to the university network with, among other things, the following headers added:

 -